gaxmann/gordonssunclock/README.md

 - **Time travel:** explore past and future, up to the sky at your birth
 - **Meteor showers:** the eight major streams with search area and radiant
 - **Agnihotra support**: Display precise Agnihotra times with countdown
-- **Sun-based alarms**: Set one-off alarms for sunrise, sunset, and Agnihotra times
+- **Sun-based alarms**: Set easy one-off alarms for sunrise, sunset, and Agnihotra times
 - **Tablet mode**: Hang on your wall as a living clock<!-- - **Accurate solar geometry worldwide**: From equator to poles-->
 - **Multi-language**: Deutsch, English, Español, Français, Русский, 中文 plus some autotranslated languages
 - **Free & private**: Free of charge, no ads, privacy-friendly